39th Annual “St. Stupid’s Day” Parade | SF

 Transamerica Pyramid | 600 Montgomery St, San Francisco, CA

 The Annual St. Stupid’s Day Parade is a celebration of stupidity, so wear something silly, bring your solo socks, spare pennies and losing lottery tickets and gather with all the other stupids to do the silliest walk of all.

 Where’s the parade go?
-Depends if it’s M-F or Sat/Sun – Typically if it’s midweek the parade starts at Justin Herman Plaza and winds through the Financial Districts, and if it’s on a weekend the parade starts at Transamerica Pyramid and goes up Columbus.
+The chosen route depends if April Fool’s Day falls on a weekday or on the weekend.
+Typically if it’s midweek, the parade starts at Justin Herman Plaza and winds its way through the Financial District, and if it falls on a weekend, the parade starts at the Transamerica Pyramid and goes up Columbus.

 39th Annual St. Stupid’s Day Parade